William Kent Campground

 Yes, Truckee-Tahoe Sierra Swimming Spots is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming.
 Always respect posted closures and seasonal restrictions.

-Truckee-Tahoe Sierra Swimming Spots is a varies - see below on Varies - see below located in CA, near TRUCKEE.
+Truckee-Tahoe Sierra Swimming Spots is a varies - see below on Varies - See Below located in California, near Truckee.
 Find seasonal waterfall pools for swimming in Shirley Canyon near Squaw Valley.
 Learn directions, safety tips, and best times to visit.

 Significance as part of Squaw Valley’s Olympic legacy and potential Native American history.